-2. Does your jurisdiction have an emergency operations plan?
+- Does your jurisdiction have an emergency operations plan?
 If so, what year was it adopted?

-Yes the Town of Willards as an EOP that was last adopted in 2019.

-3. Does your jurisdiction have a continuity of operations plan?
+Yes the Town of Willards as an EOP that was last adopted in 2019. - 3.
+Does your jurisdiction have a continuity of operations plan?
 If so, what year was it adopted?

-Yes, the Town of Willards has a COOP adopted in 2009.

-The Town of Willards is using 2015 building codes.

-5. Does your jurisdiction issue have land use authority- issue building permits?

-Yes, the Town of Willards has joint jurisdiction and building permits are joint Town/County.

-6. Does your jurisdiction have an adopted floodplain ordinance; or do you use Wicomico County's?
+Yes, the Town of Willards has a COOP adopted in 2009. - 4.
+What Building Code/Year is your municipality using?
+The Town of Willards is using 2015 building codes. - Does your jurisdiction issue have land use authority- issue building permits?
+Yes, the Town of Willards has joint jurisdiction and building permits are joint Town/County. - 6.
+Does your jurisdiction have an adopted floodplain ordinance; or do you use Wicomico County's?
 If you use your own, what year was it adopted?
 Does your ordinance include freeboard (e.g., 1ft above Base Flood Elevation)?